temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 Cloud users cannot access some of the logs needed to diagnose the source of the error.

-If you're using Temporal Cloud, check your Workflow History for error messages and create a [support ticket](https://docs.temporal.io/cloud/how-to-create-a-ticket-for-temporal-support).
+If you're using Temporal Cloud, create a [support ticket](https://docs.temporal.io/cloud/how-to-create-a-ticket-for-temporal-support) with as much information as possible, including the Namespace Name and the Workflow Ids of some Workflow Executions in which the issue occurs.
-Provide the full error message in your ticket.

 :::